Karate in the United States: History

 In spite of the presence of these Asian instructors, karate was primarily spread in the early days by American-born teachers.
-They included Trias (called the "Father of American Karate"), Don Nagle, Parker, Mattson, and Urban, plus pioneers like Harold Long, Steve Armstrong, Allen Steen, Ernest Lieb, Pat Burleson, Chuck Norris and Joe Lewis.
+They included Trias (called the "Father of American Karate"), Don Nagle, Parker, Mattson, and Urban, plus pioneers like Harold G. Long, Steve Armstrong, Allen Steen, Ernest Lieb, Pat Burleson, Chuck Norris and Joe Lewis.

 The 1960s saw tremendous growth in karate's popularity in the United States.
 By the 1970s there were even professional karate tournaments, a precursor to full contact karate and kickboxing.

 USA National Karate-do Federation

 The Amateur Athletic Union (AAU) was the official organization responsible for the running of all amateur sports in the United States, established in 1888.
 The AAU was officially charged with the organization and operation of many sports in the US.
 During this time, karate was one of the committees in the organization and was not an independent governing body.

 The Amateur Sports Act of 1978 enabled the governance of sports in the US by organizations other than the AAU.
 This act required each sport to set up its own National Governing Body (NGB).
 Each of these governing bodies would be part of the United States Olympic Committee, but would not be run by the Committee.
 Thus, the USA National Karate-do Federation was born in 1996.